 The odorless, colorless, tasteless nature of radon, along with the years of exposure needed to feel the effects, is precisely what makes radon dangerous, deadly and difficult to prevent.
 The safest way to know whether your home is affected by high levels of radon is to get your house professionally tested.

 A Case Study in the Dangers of Radon

 Rachael Malmberg is a former hockey player for the U.S. national women’s hockey team.
 In April of 2017, she was diagnosed with stage 4 lung cancer caused by decades of radon gas exposure in her childhood and family home.
 Malmberg did manage to get treatment and continues targeted therapy to this day.
 Malmberg has gone on to raise awareness of radon and encourage others to get their home tested to mitigate the effects of radon.

-Contact Radon-Rid for Radon Gas Testing and Mitigation
+Contact Radon-Rid, LLC for Radon Gas Testing and Mitigation

 How dangerous is radon gas?
 Once you know, you will understand the value of testing and remediation to protect yourself and your family.
 Radon-Rid, LLC has skilled specialists that are committed to making the homes of Pennsylvania residents safe.
 We are certified and insured, and have a great deal of experience testing for radon and installing the appropriate radon remediation systems.
 For information about our services or to schedule a consultation, contact us today.